Russian missiles and drones bombard Ukraine for hours, killing at least 18 people

 KYIV, Ukraine — Russia unleashed a barrage of hundreds of drones and missiles against Ukraine overnight, killing at least 18 people in its most intense attack of the year.

-The hourslong bombardment follows a short Easter ceasefire,with peace talks to end the war at a standstill as the United States focuses on the Iran war.
-Kyiv fears that conflict is leaving it short of the air defense munitions it needs to stop Russian missiles, with President Volodymyr Zelenskyy spending the week touring allies and pleading for help protecting the country's skies.
+The hourslong bombardment follows a short Easter ceasefire, with peace talks to end the war at a standstill as the U.S. focuses on the Iran war.
+Kyiv fears that conflict is leaving it short of the air defense munitions it needs to stop Russian missiles, with President Volodymyr Zelenskyy having spent the week touring allies and pleading for help protecting the country's skies.

 Black smoke billowed into the night sky of the Ukrainian capital, the morning revealing charred cars and piles of debris scattered next to damaged buildings.

-Kyiv Mayor Vitali Klitschko said at least 4 people were killed in strikes on the capital, including a 12-year-old boy, while 45 other people were hurt.
-A drone crashed directly into an 18-storey residential building in the west of the capital, Klitschko said, as he also reported rocket debris falling in other districts.
+Kyiv Mayor Vitali Klitschko said at least four people were killed in strikes on the capital, including a 12-year-old boy, while 45 other people were hurt.
+A drone crashed directly into an 18-story residential building in the west of the capital, Klitschko said, as he also reported rocket debris falling in other districts.

-Olena Kapustian, a 41‑year‑old Kyiv resident who survived that drone hit with her son, told Reuters the blast left her shaken.
-“I fear for our country and for everything we have… I feel so sorry for the children,” she said, speaking outside the damaged building.
+Olena Kapustian, 41, a Kyiv resident who survived the drone hit with her son, told Reuters the blast left her shaken.
+“I fear for our country and for everything we have. ...
+I feel so sorry for the children,” she said outside the damaged building.

 Kapustian said the strike was the second time the apartment block had been hit, after a Shahed drone attack a year ago.